A Taste of Greece With S.A.L.T.

 Lamb Kleftiko

 Recipe courtesy S.A.L.T Kitchen restaurant.
-Featured on the forthcoming Terrain menu for the port of Limassol, Cyprus, where the dish is quite popular.
+Featured on the Terrain menu for the port of Limassol, Cyprus, where the dish is quite popular.

 The history of this aromatic and delicious slow-cooked roast with herbs, vegetables and lemon begins with an intriguing name: “stolen” lamb.